 Cheddar Gorge has a range of activities for the whole family in an all-inclusive Explorer ticket.

-I found parking available off-road at pay and display areas for £5 a day until 5.00 pm at the time I visited, May 2019.
+When I visited in May 2019, I found parking available off-road at pay-and-display areas for £5 a day until 5.00 pm.

-These are the attractions that are available on your ticket.
-Unfortunately, I had heavy rain showers while I was there, and I was also driving from Penzance to Cardiff.
+These are the attractions available on your ticket.
+Unfortunately, I experienced heavy rain showers while I was there, and I was also driving from Penzance to Cardiff.
 I didn’t have much time or the weather on my side to do the Cliff-top walk.

 Gough’s Cave

-Large caverns, formations from the limestone rock and the stalagmites and stalactites are what greats you inside this huge cave.
+Large caverns, formations from limestone rock, and stalagmites and stalactites are what draw you inside this huge cave.

-The tour takes about 45 minutes to walk around, with an audio guide available to give you insights at points around it.
+The tour takes about 45 minutes to complete, and an audio guide provides insights at various points.

 You’ll find Cheddar Cheese maturing down in the cave, and it has been since 2006.
-The temperature is at a steady 11°, and the humidity is perfect for maturing it as it has been for centuries before.
+The temperature is at a steady 11°, and the humidity is perfect for maturing it, as it has been for centuries.

-A good sealed path leads you around, but there are also stairs to help you navigate up and down the steep gradients.
+A good sealed path leads around, but there are also stairs to help you navigate the steep gradients.

 The lighting accentuates the natural features, accentuating the limestone formations that give us St.Paul’s and Niagara Falls.